 Some newly co-opted Councillors and the Clerk on Datchet Parish Council are still asserting that they manage the DRCCT.
+They are wrong – and the local Council Tax payers will pay the bill for this dispute.
 For the 2015 Datchet Parish election there were 23 nominations for 15 places.
-In 2019 (when the former DRCCT trustees resigned) there were insufficient nominations to justify an election and only ten nominations for 15 places at the 2023 election.
+In 2019 (when all the former DRCCT trustees resigned) there were insufficient nominations to justify a DPC election and only ten nominations for 15 places at the 2023 election.
 Two of those elected have since resigned – leaving only eight ‘elected’ Councillors.
+[Now nine because Adam Buck was elected in August 2025] The remainder are co-options.

 I have lived in Datchet since 1977 and was first elected to Datchet Parish Council (DPC) in 1986.
 Whatever has been claimed or asserted – you have my personal assurance that DPC IS NOT AND NEVER HAS BEEN the sole managing trustee of the Datchet Recreation Centre Charitable Trust (DRCCT).
 I can confirm that there has been some confusion and significant expenditure on this problem in the past.
 Since being appointed in 2019 I have examined the relevant DRCCT documentation that dates back over 50 years.
 I would be happy to see any evidence supporting what I consider to be the spurious, unfounded and unsubstantiated claims by DPC.
 I expect that I will have to wait some time.